 Administrator or Administratrix – Person appointed by a court to administer a deceased person’s estate.
 The person may be male (in which case, he would be referred to as the “administrator”) or female (in which case, she would be referred to as the “administratrix”).

-Ad Litem – A Latin term meaning for the purposes of the lawsuit.
+Ad Litem – (Latin: “purposes of the lawsuit.”)
 For example, a guardian “ad litem” is a person appointed by the court to protect the interests of a minor or legally incompetent person in a lawsuit.

 Allegation – The claim made in a pleading by a party to an action setting out what he or she expects to prove.